-Continuing on with the decent from Hog Back, it was no joke.
+Continuing with the decent from Hog Back, it was no joke.
 There would be no riding here and the result of one misstep could mean a broken bike or twisted ankle.
-And strangely, I think we were all in race mode – a testimony to the caliber of riders I had joined.
-While technically CrusherEX 2020 is not a race, it is very difficult to turn that off.
+And strangely, I think we were all in race mode – a testament to the caliber of riders I had joined.
+While technically CrusherEX 2020 https://crushergravel.com/ is not a race, it can be very difficult to turn that off.

 It took every bit of an hour and a half for us to get clear of the Hog Back / Top of World initiation.
-After which, we were finally riding our bikes.
-Jorden was on point and holding an allday moderate pace followed by Steffen, Liz and myself.
+After which, we were finally underway.
+Jorden was on point and holding an all-day moderate pace followed by Steffen, Liz and myself.

 The sky was getting brighter as the sun cleared the horizon – only to grow darker again.
 Much darker!!
-Lightning shot across the sky and thunder exploded.
+Lightning crashed and thunder exploded.
 At this point, most sporting events would be cancelled, game over, unsafe conditions.
 But this is Crusher and here the rules are different.
 The only thing to do is press forward.

 And press forward we did – it was a blur.
 There were two tracks, single tracks, railroad ties with spike heads sticking out, all mixed in with rain and thunder and lightning, and we were soaking wet.
 Early on the course, it relaxed a bit and took us on a beautiful blacktop road in the middle of nowhere.
 While doing so, a car pulled up slowly next to us, rolled down the windows only to reveal two giant cameras held by characters in the front and back seats.
 I still do not understand the significance here.
 What were they doing and why us?

-We took our snow plow pictures and continued on.
+We took our snowplow pictures and then continued.
 My chain was dropping which brought out a four-letter word – begins with “f”.
 Turned out to be a take-up issue in the derailleur and only happened in high gear.
 Quickly learned to stay out of high gear – the problem eventually fixed itself when the mud finally cleared.

-It was somewhere after the snow plow when we first met them.
-Angels!
-Trail Angels.
+It was somewhere after the snowplow when we first saw them.
+Angels!!
+Trail Angels!!
+Two of them.
 Lindsey and Addie – Addie is Liz’s daughter.
-In a small SUV parked on the side of the mud slicked road, they had a cooler – cold drinks, food, trail bars, towels and smiles and encouragement.
-These two were the heroes of day and made this crucible possible.
+In a small SUV parked on the side of a mud slicked road, they had a cooler – cold drinks, food, trail bars, towels and smiles and encouragement.
+They were the heroes of day and made this crucible possible.
 Without them, well… I don’t want to think about it.

-Again we were in pairs.
+Again, we were in pairs.
 It was Jorden and I, Liz and Steffen.
-Once we were well clear of the L’anse black top and back in the forest, Jorden picked up the pace to a speed I could not hold.
-The result was that we separated.
+Once we were well clear of the L’Anse blacktop and back in the forest, Jorden picked up the pace to a speed I could not hold.
+The result was that we to separated.

 Chunky Moose or Todd in a Moose Suit – pretty sure I see a zipper.

-Wander off it did – I called this a good omen.
-It was not 10 minutes later that a rider came up behind me.
+Wander off it did.
+Calling this a good omen, it was not 10 minutes later that a rider came up behind me.
 It was Steffen and still riding strong.
 I was very glad to see him.
-Together we continued towards chunky at a much faster pace than I was riding before – he relit my fire and we were cooking again.
+Together we continued towards chunky at a much faster pace than I was riding alone – he relit my fire and we were cooking again.
 We got to the summit but could not find the exact checkpoint to include in the required selfie picture.
 He searched the back trail, I went up-trail.
 We found that sign, got our pictures, and were joined by the two other riders we had seen throughout the crucible.
 There were four of us now to finish the ride – and finish we did.
 Riding like the Four Horsemen from the book of Revelation, we descended from Chunky like there was no tomorrow.
 At that pace, it did not take us long to make it back to the trail head (mile marker 250).